awsdocs/amazon-s3-developer-guide/doc_source/storage-class-intro.md

   For durability, RRS objects have an average annual expected loss of 0\.01 percent of objects\.
 If an RRS object is lost, when requests are made to that object, Amazon S3 returns a 405 error\.

-## Storage class for automatically optimizing frequently and infrequently accessed objects<a name="sc-dynamic-data-access"></a>
+## Storage class for automatically optimizing data with changing or unknown access patterns<a name="sc-dynamic-data-access"></a>

-The **S3 Intelligent\-Tiering** storage class is designed to optimize storage costs by automatically moving data to the most cost\-effective storage access tier, without performance impact or operational overhead\.
-S3 Intelligent\-Tiering delivers automatic cost savings by moving data on a granular object level between two access tiers, a frequent access tier and a lower\-cost infrequent access tier, when access patterns change\.
-The Intelligent\-Tiering storage class is ideal if you want to optimize storage costs automatically for long\-lived data when access patterns are unknown or unpredictable\.
+S3 Intelligent\-Tiering is an Amazon S3 storage class designed to optimize storage costs by automatically moving data to the most cost\-effective access tier, without operational overhead\.
+It is the only cloud storage that delivers automatic cost savings by moving data on a granular object level between access tiers when access patterns change\.
+S3 Intelligent\-Tiering is the perfect storage class when you want to optimize storage costs for data that has unknown or changing access patterns\.
+There are no retrieval fees for S3 Intelligent\-Tiering\.

-The S3 Intelligent\-Tiering storage class stores objects in two access tiers: one tier that is optimized for frequent access and another lower\-cost tier that is optimized for infrequently accessed data\.
-For a small monthly monitoring and automation fee per object, Amazon S3 monitors access patterns of the objects in the S3 Intelligent\-Tiering storage class and moves objects that have not been accessed for 30 consecutive days to the infrequent access tier\.

-There are no retrieval fees when using the S3 Intelligent\-Tiering storage class\.
-If an object in the infrequent access tier is accessed, it is automatically moved back to the frequent access tier\.
-No additional tiering fees apply when objects are moved between access tiers within the S3 Intelligent\-Tiering storage class\.
+For a small monthly object monitoring and automation fee, S3 Intelligent\-Tiering monitors the access patterns and moves the objects automatically from one tier to another\.
+It works by storing objects in four access tiers: two low latency access tiers optimized for frequent and infrequent access, and two opt\-in archive access tiers designed for asynchronous access that are optimized for rare access\.

+Objects that are uploaded or transitioned to S3 Intelligent\-Tiering are automatically stored in the *Frequent Access* tier\.
+S3 Intelligent\-Tiering works by monitoring access patterns and then moving the objects that have not been accessed in 30 consecutive days to the *Infrequent Access* tier\.
+After you activate one or both of the archive access tiers, S3 Intelligent\-Tiering automatically moves objects that haven’t been accessed for 90 consecutive days to the *Archive Access* tier, and after 180 consecutive days of no access, to the *Deep Archive Access* tier\.

+If the objects are accessed later, the objects are moved back to the *Frequent Access* tier\.
+There are no retrieval fees, so you won’t see unexpected increases in storage bills when access patterns change\.

 **Note**
 The S3 Intelligent\-Tiering storage class is suitable for objects larger than 128 KB that you plan to store for at least 30 days\.
-If the size of an object is less than 128 KB, it is not eligible for auto\-tiering\.
+If the size of an object is less than 128 KB, it is not eligible for automatic tiering\.
 Smaller objects can be stored, but they are always charged at the frequent access tier rates in the S3 Intelligent\-Tiering storage class\.
 If you delete an object before the end of the 30\-day minimum storage duration period, you are charged for 30 days\.
 For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 ## Storage classes for infrequently accessed objects<a name="sc-infreq-data-access"></a>

 The **S3 Standard\-IA** and **S3 One Zone\-IA** storage classes are designed for long\-lived and infrequently accessed data\. \(IA stands for *infrequent access*\.\) S3 Standard\-IA and S3 One Zone\-IA objects are available for millisecond access \(same as the S3 Standard storage class\)\.
 Amazon S3 charges a retrieval fee for these objects, so they are most suitable for infrequently accessed data\.
-For pricing information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.
+For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 For example, you might choose the S3 Standard\-IA and S3 One Zone\-IA storage classes:
 + For storing backups\.